Cyriaque Lamar

 Chapter 1

-“And so, that’s how humanity phaloonged themselves to death.”
+“And so,” said Xoz.
+“That’s how humans phaloonged themselves to death.”

-“I can’t say I’m familiar with your terms,” said Tippi.
+“I can’t say I’m familiar with your terms,” said Tippi, who was a near-perfect replica of the original Tippi.

-“Ask Lina tomorrow.
-The two of you have all day together.”
+“Ask Lina tomorrow,” huffed Xoz.
+“You two have all day together.”

 Future, New Jersey - section break

 Xoz said Tippi was “the ur-manica,” whatever that meant.
 She believed him because he’d seen a lot, even if he’d never seen the droneport.
-Xoz wasn’t missing much: the droneport’s only points of interest were her cozy scraps and the solar shade.
-The shade was a massive gate, hewn from a brawny wedge of cliff.
-The shade was the century shelter’s sole exit.
-It snuck in a draft, so Tippi slept next to the engineering closet, which Lina kept shut, as its treasures were flammable.
+Xoz wasn’t missing much: the droneport’s only point of interest was the solar shade, a retractable gate hewn into a brawny wedge of cliff.
+The solar shade was the century shelter’s sole exit.
+It snuck in a draft, so Tippi slept in the back, next to the engineering closet.

-For a few minutes, the pig marinated in bed, marshaling her coherence.
-Then, with a determined flop, she rolled off her detritus, and shook off the night.
+For a few minutes, Tippi marshaled her coherence.
+Then, with a determined flop, she rolled off her scraps, and shook off the night.

-The pig left the droneport through a low archway.
-The arch was slapped with a graven script she couldn’t read.
-The night prior, she’d left herself a cabbage leaf at the foot of the arch.
+Tippi left the droneport through a low archway slapped with a graven script.
+The night prior, she’d left herself a cabbage leaf at the arch’s foot.
 For short trips, she liked something to chew.

-The pig’s commute took her past fourteen pneumatic doors.
-They were all plugged shut.
-Behind the doors, the century shelter splintered into vents, vats, pumps, bunks, the brined organics, the quantum library, that geologically unstable room, the genetic archive, the breezeway, and the solar-cell bicycles, which had devolved into ordinary bicycles a long time ago.
+Tippi’s commute took her past fourteen pneumatic doors, all plugged shut.
+Behind the doors, the century shelter splintered into vents, vats, pumps, bunks, the geologically unstable room, the genetic archive, and the solar-cell bicycles, which had turned into ordinary bicycles.

-Fifteen minutes later, Tippi arrived at her latrine.
-The pig took pride in her toilette, as it was the one time daily she didn’t lean on Lina for haptics.
-700 years prior, her latrine lost its door to an earthquake.
-The pig ate the last of her cabbage, hopped over the shattered slate, and entered her citadel of a bathroom.
+700 years ago, her latrine lost its door to an earthquake.
+Tippi ate the last of her cabbage, hopped over the shattered slate, and entered her citadel of a bathroom.

-Even by human standards, the pig’s latrine was enormous.
-It was a yawning chamber, absent supplies for Wee Sheol’s absentee humans.
-Like the droneport, the latrine offered only schisto and darkness, so Tippi navigated by smell.
-This wasn’t difficult, as the room had no plumbing.
+Even by human standards, her latrine was enormous.
+It was a yawning chamber, absent supplies for absentee humans.
+Like the droneport, the latrine offered darkness and moss, so Tippi navigated by smell, as the room had no plumbing.

-Vast as it was, the latrine was no match for Tippi’s digestive tract.
-In its heyday, Sus domesticus was renowned for its ability to generate biowaste.
-Tippi was Sus domesticus commodus, and even though she weighed less than a pumpkin, the pig continued her ancestors’ great works.
+In its heyday, Sus domesticus was celebrated for its volume of biowaste.
+Tippi was Sus domesticus commodus.
+Even though she weighed less than a pumpkin, she perpetuated her ancestors’ works.

-In the beginning, she plotted out her droppings in a grid formation, chronologically.
-Lina compared this system to “a journal, or a uniquely fragrant druidic calendar.”
-Tippi stopped cataloging her turds two weeks in; the bookkeeping had grown overwhelming.
+At first, Tippi plotted out her spoor in a chronological grid.
+Lina compared her system to “a journal, or a uniquely fragrant druidic calendar.”
+Tippi ended her catalog two weeks in, as the bookkeeping stressed her out.

 Future, New Jersey - section break

-A private moment passed, and the pig left her latrine.
-Twenty minutes later, she was back in the droneport.
-Upon her return, the pig went back to bed, burrowing into her refuse.
+A private moment passed, and Tippi returned to the droneport, where she went back to bed, burrowing into her scraps.

-Sufficiently snug, she snuffled twice and focused on her diadem, a miniscule device of metal and lost physics that floated inside her skull.
+Snug, she snuffled twice and focused on her diadem, a minuscule device of metal and lost physics, which bobbed inside her skull.

-From a humid corner of her trochlear nerve, the diadem sparkled alive:
+From a humid corner of her trochlear nerve, the diadem shimmered.

-Starting First Winter, Lina opened the solar shade once a season, but for 24 hours a go, the reason being “bugs: insectile, and sundry.”
+Lina opened the solar shade once a season, for 24 hours a go.

 “.0002%!” shouted Tippi, all thought.